nostyleguy/io_scene_swg_msh/README.md

 * Vertex Colors: Not supported (can read a mesh with them, but will be unused and lost).
 No export support.
 * Extents: Automatically compute Extents (box and sphere)
 * Collision Extents: Reads CollisionExtents and stores their binary data in a Custom Property so they can be exported.
 No edit support, but non-destructive
-* Floor: Saves floor file name in custom property
+* Floor: Saves floor file path in custom property, "Floor".
+You can add/edit this for export.
 * Hardpoints: Supports hardpoints as empty "Arrows" objects.
 The name of the Arrows empty will become the name of the hardpoint at export.
 To add a hardpoint:
   * Create an empty Arrows object in Object mode:
     * Shift+A -> Empty -> Arrows
   * Make the new Empty a child of a mesh object:
     * In Object Mode, multi-select the Arrow then the Mesh
     * Ctrl+P -> Object
 * Import option to "Remove Duplicate Verts".
 Shouldn't be needed in most cases, but will remove verts that are in the same 3D space and merge them.
-If you attempt to import a mesh exported by this tool, you'll see how each vert in each tri is unique (instead of shared at the corners), which can make it hard to edit the mesh.
-This option will merge those verts again, so common vert corners are shared among triangles.

 ### MGN Import/Export: